richardgaywood/paydata.org/content/sprawlrunners/augmentations/cyberware.md

 {{% /pageinfo %}}

 {{% pageinfo %}}
-**Cyberlimb boosted Strength/Agility** \
+### Cyberlimb boosted Strength/Agility
-Implant points: 1
+**Implant points: 1**

 Adds 1 die type to the stat for tests when only the limb with the boosted stat is being used.
-For example, boosted strength applies to calculating melee damage when the limb is being used to attack with, but not to a test to lift something heavy.
+For example, boosted strength applies to calculating melee damage when the limb is being used to attack with, but not to a test to lift something heavy over your head, as that requires whole-body strength.

 This boost has no effect on skill dice increase costs. *Example: Alice has Agi d8 and Shooting d8, then gets a boosted Agi cyberlimb.
 It would still cost her 2 skill points to take Shooting to d10.*